John-Abbott-College/4A8-Notes/12a_Milestones_3_and_4_help.md

 5. Modify categories to use the database
    1. Remove all references to the `List<category>` property.
    2. All tests in TestCategories.cs should pass
-6. Fix the negative expense story
+6. Fix the availabiliy category story
    1. All tests should pass (except for date issues)

 **SUGGESTED END OF SPRINT 1**